Alpq/Period3-Group1/README.md

 Number of lines given = n(n-1)/2, where n is the # of cities

 Each city will have a corresponding number.
-We can loop thorugh the array, skipping over nulls with if(point != null) and compare each distance to the previous shortest, then return the shortest.
+We can loop through the array, skipping over nulls with if(point != null) and compare each distance to the previous shortest, then return the shortest.

 We will need a Scanner to read the file containing the distances between cities.
 ********************